ShapeLogic is an open source toolkit for declarative programming, image processing and computer vision. Started August 2007.

 and it will be tested further.

-For running as a ImageJ plugin ShapeLogic uses the following libraries:
+To run as an ImageJ plugin ShapeLogic uses the following libraries:

 ShapeLogic can either run as a plugin in popular ImageJ framework or stand alone in pure Java2D

 - Commons math